NKS8/Python_challenge/README.md

           PyBank_Challenge: main.py and output text file financial_analysis.txt files are in it.
           Resources: budget_data.csv file in it.

-      I am include screenshot as reference as well.
+      I am including screenshot as a reference.
       Screenshot below includes:
         1. Instruction and given output
         2. Source code